Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

-For an object $M^\bu\in\MHM(X;T_s,N)$, there is a stronger notion of polarization which will be useful for us.
-A {\it strong polarization\/} of weight $w$ is a morphism $\si: M^\bu \ra \bD^T_X(M^\bu)(-w)$ in $\MHM(X)$, such that $\si$ is compatible with $N$, and $N$ defines isomorphisms between different weight graded pieces of $M^\bu$, and $\si$ defines polarizations on the $N$-primitive parts of $M^\bu$, compatible with Hodge filtrations; for precise conditions, see~\cite[p.~855]{Sait1}.
+For an object $M^\bu\in\MHM(X;T_s,N)$ whose weight filtration is a (suitable shifted) monodromy filtration of the nilpotent morphism $N$, there is a stronger notion of polarization which will be useful for us.
+A {\it strong polarization of weight\/} $w$ of such an object $M^\bu$ is a morphism $\si: M^\bu \ra \bD^T_X(M^\bu)(-w)$ in $\MHM(X)$, compatible with $T_s$ and $N$, such that $\si$ defines polarizations on the $N$-primitive parts of $M^\bu$, compatible with Hodge filtrations; for precise conditions, see \cite[p.~855]{Sait1}.
+A polarization on a pure Hodge module is a strong polarization (with $N=0$); a strongly polarized mixed Hodge module is graded polarizable.
+The partial twist in the definition of $\bD_X^T$ implies that $M^\bu$ is of weight $w$ if and only if $M^\bu_1$, respectively $M^\bu_{\neq 1}$ are of weights $w,w-1$ in the sense of \cite[p.~855]{Sait1}.